 Pro tip: Rugby is just across the dividing line for the Eastern Time Zone, so don’t forget to add that hour to your anticipated arrival time.
 Don’t worry; you’ll get it back on the return trip.

 Sign up here for our daily Nashville email and be the first to get all the food/drink/fun the Music City has to offer.

-Chris Chamberlain is a food, drink, and travel writer based out of Nashville who spends so much time on the road that he’s not sure if his car seat is perfectly conformed with his butt or vice versa.
+Chris Chamberlain is a food, drink, and travel writer based out of Nashville who spends so much time on the road that his dog doesn’t always recognize him when he returns.
+Sit, Rufus!
 Follow his travels on Twitter @CeeElCee.